10.05.2017 • 4 minutes

-How to capture the attention and concentration of students?
-This is one of the biggest challenges facing teachers and education officials.
+Capturing the attention of students, helping them focus on the lesson to learn as effectively as possible, is one of the biggest challenges facing teachers and education officials today.
+How come?

-We can observe that ‘experience’ during the learning years is becoming more prominent.
-The more a student is immersed in a type of ‘experience’, the more he/she will be able to learn.
-We must use this idea of ‘experience’ to allow learning.
-The more we take the learner into a story by creating a kind of universe of experience through interactions, the more we will feed and capture the student’s attention and concentration.
-Today, learning through experience is extremely present.
-It is therefore necessary to propose interactive experiments to capture the attention of this Generation Z.
+The notion of ‘experience’ in an academic context is becoming more prominent.
+The more a student is immersed in such an ‘experience’, the more they will be able to learn.
+The more we take the learner into a story by creating a kind of universe of experience through interactions, the more we will feed and capture their attention and concentration.
+It is therefore necessary to offer interactive experiments to capture the attention of this new generation of learners.

-Teachers aren’t always aware that they could emphasise this idea of an ‘experience’ to tap into the mind-set of Generation Z. It is nevertheless a great way to keep the motivation of the student throughout the year.
-Studies show that a student will never learn as much as when engaged in learning.
+Teachers aren’t always aware that they could leverage this idea of an ‘experience’ to tap into the mindset of Generation Z and keep students motivated throughout the year.
+Studies show that a student will never learn as much as when they are actively engaged in learning.

 Here are four concrete examples that you can put in place to capture your students’ attention: